Advisory Committees.

 Operating Partner, Behrman Capital

 Robert (Bob) E. Flaherty, Jr., is an operating partner at Behrman Capital, a middle market private equity firm.
-He has held this position since March 2009.
-Mr. Flaherty has more than 35 years of operating experience in the healthcare field, with particular expertise in the clinical laboratory and medical device environments.
+He held this position since March 2009.
+Mr. Flaherty has more than 35 years of operating experience in the healthcare field, with expertise in the clinical laboratory environment.

-Previously, Mr. Flaherty was President and CEO of Athena Diagnostics, an early and ultimately the leading provider of genetic testing services to physicians and now part of Quest Diagnostics.
+Previously, Mr. Flaherty was President and CEO of Athena Diagnostics, a Behrman Capital portfolio company which was sold to Fisher Scientific after three years.
 Prior to joining Athena, he held a series of senior management positions at Becton Dickinson & Company, a multinational medical technology company, serving as President of Becton Dickinson Medical from 1984 through 1992.

 Mr. Flaherty earned a Master of Business Administration from Harvard Business School in 1971 and a Bachelor of Science in engineering from Lehigh University in 1968.